rleslie1015/java-example/README.md

 # java-example

-## Created to use an example on how to work with Java programs in IntelliJ IDEA and GitHub.
+## Created to use as an example on how to work with Java programs in IntelliJ IDEA and GitHub.